act-rules/act-rules.github.io/_rules/printable-characters-shortcut-ffbc54.md

 ---
 id: ffbc54
-name: No keyboard shortcuts use only printable characters
+name: No keyboard shortcut uses only printable characters
 rule_type: atomic
 description: |
   This rule checks that if keyboard shortcuts are implemented using only printable characters, then there is a mechanism to disable the shortcut, or to remap the shortcut to use one or more non-printable characters keys, or the shortcut for a user interface component is only available when that component has focus.